gildobjanschi/RISCV_PROCESSOR/README.md

 > ./fpga.sh -m -D CLK_PERIOD_NS=16
 ```
 > [!Note]
-> If the memory test succeeds the last LED (blue) will remain off.
-If the test fails the same LED will flash.
+> The test runs continuously.
+When the test works the first 7 out of 8 LEDs will light up and the last LED will remain off.
+If a failure is detected the last LED will blink.

 TestC application running on the sequential RISC-V processor:
 ```